Chelle6/SnaFoo/README.md

 ### Technical Specifications

-SnaFoo was built using the Django Framework 1.10.4 running Python 2.7.10.
+SnaFoo was built using the Django framework 1.10.4 running Python 2.7.10.

 #### Voting